Find a CO2 Laser Clinic

 CO2 Laser Cost

-The cost of CO2 laser treatment can vary depending on the clinic, the doctor’s experience, the area being treated, and whether fractional or fully ablative laser technology is used.
-In the UK, CO2 laser resurfacing typically costs between £800 and £3,500 per session.
-Smaller areas such as under-eyes or acne scars may cost less, while full face CO2 laser resurfacing performed by an experienced aesthetic doctor can be more expensive.
+The cost of CO2 laser treatment can vary depending on the clinic, the practitioner’s experience, the area being treated, and whether fractional or fully ablative laser technology is used.
+Fractional CO2 laser typically starts from around £500 per session, while fully ablative CO2 laser resurfacing typically starts from £1,000 with overall prices ranging up to £3,500 for full face treatment performed by an experienced specialist.
+Smaller areas such as under-eyes or specific scar treatment may cost less and specialist ablative treatment by leading London practitioners may exceed this range.

 Prices may also vary depending on the depth of treatment required and the number of sessions recommended.
 Some patients need only one deeper resurfacing treatment, while others may benefit from a series of lighter fractional CO2 laser sessions to gradually improve skin texture, acne scars, or wrinkles.